- Cambridge Trust & Selwyn Borthwick Masters Studentship in Studies in the Ancient World

 Elgar Masters Studentship

-The College is delighted to announce that it has recently received a legacy from an old member which has allowed us to establish a scholarship for a current Selwyn student who wishes to continue to postgraduate study at Master’s level.
+The College is delighted to offer a legacy from an old member which has allowed us to establish a scholarship for a current Selwyn student who wishes to continue to postgraduate study at Master’s level.
 It has been agreed that, in keeping with the benefactor’s wishes, we should give priority to those who have been in receipt of a Cambridge Bursary and/or come from widening participation backgrounds.

 The proposal is to offer one full studentship per year.
 Candidates should apply for their desired postgraduate course of study in the normal way, naming Selwyn as their first choice college.
 There is no need for a separate application or reference as, once we have determined eligibility, we shall use the University’s ranking system to determine the top ranked candidate.
 In the event that this person obtains a matched award from a Department or another source, we may be able to make a second award.